transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 To further illuminate some of the results, the disciplinary areas and the two most common publishers (Elsevier and Springer Nature) were added as passive categories.
-They have no influence on the geometric layout but allow us to draw conclusions which practices are more prevalent in one area or another.
+They have no influence on the geometric layout but allow us to draw conclusions on which practices are more prevalent in one area or another.

 Numerical output from the MCA is shown in table \@ref(tab:mca-table).
 We can